labgrid-project/labgrid/man/labgrid-client.rst

     display command line help
 -p PLACE, --place PLACE
     specify the place to operate on
+-r ROLE, --role ROLE
+    specify the role to operate on
 -x ADDRESS, --coordinator ADDRESS
     coordinator ``HOST[:PORT]`` to connect to, defaults to ``127.0.0.1:20408`` -c CONFIG, --config CONFIG